dxoverdy/Integrating-Alpha2MQTT-with-Home-Assistant/README.md

 In the right hand side you will see it is a pretty simple config at this stage.
 To save it locally, copy and paste the contents to a new Notepad and save the file to your desktop as configuration-backup-2023-01-06.yaml.
 Change 2023-01-06 to reflect the yyyy-mm-dd you are doing this.
 This is just a safeguard.

-Download the configuration.yaml from this GitHub Repository
+Download the configuration.yaml.txt from the Alpha2MQTT Repository

 Open the file in Notepad